 Speakers for the virtual event included co-founder of the Future-Fit Foundation, Martin Rich, the not-for-profit organisation focused on helping businesses become truly sustainable.
 Martin started Future-Fit eight years ago and works with businesses to achieve ambitious sustainability goals that align with the 17 United Nations sustainable development goals.

 Muryel Boulay, a Senior SCALA Associate, also spoke at the event.
 Boulay also runs her own business and provides tools and expertise to help businesses grow the positive impact that the organisation can have on the people, the community and the planet.
 Through her work, Muryel specialises in business sustainability and CSR and encourages businesses to integrate sustainability into the way that they operate.

 “After a turbulent year for the sector, with every business needing to manage the immediate impacts of the pandemic.
-However, this Forum revealed that net zero ambitions and sustainability initiatives are now moving up the corporate agenda, with consumers and employees demanding more from the businesses they support and work for.
+However, this meeting revealed that net zero ambitions and sustainability initiatives are now moving up the corporate agenda, with consumers and employees demanding more from the businesses they support and work for.